codedribbler/Taste-Bots/README.md

 1. From the dataset few restaurant which had sufficient reviews were picked .
 2. The columns name and review_list were selected .
 3. The review from review list were cleaned using regex and other techniques .
-4. Finally the cleaned dataset was saved to <a href="https://github.com/codedribbler/Taste-Bots/blob/master/Code/Restaurant_Review.xlsx">Restaurant Review</a> excel file .
+4. Finally the cleaned dataset was saved to <a name='rest_excel' href="https://github.com/codedribbler/Taste-Bots/blob/master/Code/Restaurant_Review.xlsx">Restaurant Review</a> excel file .

 #### Symspell